SAP-samples/teched2025-IN260/exercises/Exercise_01.md

 # Exercise 1: Create the necessary Trading Partner Profile
 In this exercise, you will learn how to set up a complete Trading Partner Profile for EDI processing within a B2B integration scenario.
 The steps guide you through:
-- Creating a unique Interchange Control Number (ICN) using number ranges.
 - Setting up a Trading Partner Profile, including company details and identifiers for UN/EDIFACT and IDoc payloads.
 - Configuring Identifier Groups to manage multiple sender identifiers.
 - Defining Trading Partner System Details, including type systems and communication channels.
+- Creating a unique Interchange Control Number (ICN) using number ranges.
 - Creating Trading Partner Parameters to support dynamic data injection into mappings and headers.
 - Assigning Number Ranges to ensure proper tracking of EDI transactions.

 By completing this exercise, you will gain hands-on experience in configuring the foundational elements required for secure and structured electronic data interchange between business partners.

 ## Step 1 - Go to the Number Range objects
-A unique interchange control number should be included when sending documents for EDI processing.
+A unique interchange control number should be included into the UN/EDIFACT interchanges when sending EDI documents to the trading parter.
 To add an interchange number, use Number Ranges.
 Each IN260 participant should create their own interchange number.
 For this purpose:
 - (a) Click **Integrations and APIs** inside the Monitor section.
 - (b) Select the **Number Ranges** card.